tasket/Qubes-vpn-support/README.md

 Also, local traffic to and from tun0 and vif+ is disallowed, as well as incoming icmp packets.

-Notes on qubes-vpn-handler.sh
+Notes on qubes-vpn-ns
 -
-This handler script is tested to work with openvpn v2.3.4, but should be easily adaptable to other VPN clients with one or two variable-handling changes.
+This handler script is tested to work with OpenVPN v2.3 and v2.4, but should be easily adaptable to other VPN clients with one or two variable-handling changes.

-The 'up' parameter adds DNS address translation without altering the local resolv.conf settings.
+DNS addresses are automatically acquired from DHCP without altering the local resolv.conf settings.
 This is intended as a privacy measure to prevent any inadvertant access by local (VPN VM) programs over the VPN tunnel.

 Roles
 --